r-erd/mydealz_enhance/README.md

 Some day I might also publish it on the Google Chrome Extension Store.

+## Security / Privacy

+I wrote this extension with good intentions and to the best of my knowledge it does not contain any vulnerabilities or other security issues or misconfigurations.
+The extension has the least privileges required for it to function (activeTab, scripting, storage).
+It does not send any information to any servers and stores all information locally.
+It does not do any tracking whatsoever.

 ## Development

 I never did anything related to chrome extensions before and I heavily relied on ChatGPT when I put this together - so its probably far from perfect.
 If you spot any issues or have suggestions for improvements feel free to open an issue (or a pull request).